 Laser-Guided Karma: The guy mentioned above as a Jerkass, who wanted his doctor wife to leave behind the injured and flee the city, owns a new office building.
 It gets knocked down to channel the lava.

-No Endor Holocaust: The body count at the end of the is a paltry 100, with a few thousand injured.
+No Endor Holocaust: America's second largest city has a volcanic eruption take place, yet the body count at the end of the film is a paltry 100 with a few thousand injured.
 Considering the destruction on screen, not just from the lava itself but numerous secondary fires and the accompanying mass panic, this result is nothing short of divine intervention.
 Oh and the city now lives under a blanket of poison gas and razor-sharp pulverized rock (the "ash") from the actively erupting Mount Wilshire.

 Red Shirt: Conventional Red Shirts are everywhere in this movie.
 If there's a major operation or event (the eruption, a lava flow, the controlled detonation, etc), almost guaranteed someone's going to die in it.

 Too Dumb to Live: Kelly.
-She claims to not need a babysitter but she freezes up constantly, forcing people to drop what they're doing (which once includes trying to save someone else's life) to bail her ass out.
-The worst instance being losing a kid she was put in charge of and when she finds him on an exploding street...decides to stay there and wait to be saved.
+She claims to not need a babysitter but she freezes up constantly, forcing people to drop what they're doing (which in once instance includes trying to save someone else's life) to bail her ass out.

 She distracts her father from rescuing two trapped firemen - when she had plenty of time to get away from the lava - and they burn to death.
 She also just sits and stares at a freshly ejected lava bomb, until a bit of said lava spits out from it and hits her in the leg - giving her a second degree burn.
 Kid has Plot Armor about 10 feet thick.